luke396/assignment1-basics/problem.md

 tokenizer's compression ratio: 2.45
 ```

-If using TinyStory tokenizer with OpenWebText sample, the compression ratio drops from 3.38 to 2.45, which means that on the context of TinyStory, some vocab are merged more aggressively than OWT.
+When using the TinyStories tokenizer with an OpenWebText sample, the compression ratio drops from 3.38 to 2.45.
+This indicates that in the TinyStories context, certain vocabulary pairs are merged more aggressively compared to OWT.

 (c)